 Photo right shows the damage done to anchors when they are stuck in the mud and are pulled out without a tripping rope.

-Note: do not use nice bright buoys as people will steal the floats and receive a free anchor.
+Note: do not use nice bright buoys as people will steal them and receive a free anchor.
 Nobody looks twice at a floating 2 litre plastic bottle which is a lot cheaper and does the same job.

 These are the locations appropriate for tying anchor ropes and serve to maintain a given configuration of the boom in the water.
 With many types of boom anchors can only be fitted at the connections.